XopheD/topset/README.md

 This crate provides a _topset_ which selects a given number of greatest items.

+The criterium used to sort the items could be specified as a closure.

-It is based on a binary tree with a fixed size.
+It is based on a binary heap with a fixed size.